Skip to main content

 The flow factor is the amount of water you use that’s actually returned to the sewer system as wastewater.
 The Water Department assumes the flow factor to be 90% for single-family homes and 95% for multi-unit buildings.

-But you know what?
-You may be eligible to reduce the flow factor—and save significant money on your water bills—if you have an irrigation system on your property.
+But you may be eligible to reduce the flow factor—and save significant money on your water bills—if you have an irrigation system on your property.

 Explore All Posts